-The issue of how to reduce print artwork costs is a serious challenge for any high frequency marketer today.
+The issue of how to reduce print artwork costs is a serious challenge for any high-frequency marketer today.
 The professionals involved in creating design artwork are highly skilled and expensive, so it is vital to ensure that efficient use is made of their time.

-Planning is Key to Reduce Print Artwork Costs.
+Planning is Key to Reduce Print Artwork Costs

 Deciding in advance the sizes and structure of the print artwork you need is the first step.
 Then it is a matter of consulting with your design team and creating templates, which reflect the campaign and brand values.

-Once the design has been created, a copywriter will usually work in tandem, producing headlines, calls to action and body copy which tells a compelling story.
+Once the design has been created, a copywriter will usually work in tandem, producing headlines, calls to action, and body copy, which tells a compelling story.

 Using Software to Reduce Costs Further

-One way to reduce print artwork costs further is to use a software as a service Digital Asset Management Solution such as Tweak.
-In the traditional world, the team would produce a set of materials and, every time a new version or change was required, it would circle back to the design and marketing team to co-ordinate on the new versions.
+One way to reduce print artwork costs further is to use the software as a service Digital Asset Management Solution such as Tweak.
+In the traditional world, the team would produce a set of materials and, every time a new version or change was required, it would circle back to the design and marketing team to coordinate on the new versions.
 This is slow and laborious, and unnecessary when great digital asset management tools are available to reduce print artwork costs.

 To cut out on all those extra design and marketing costs, it’s simply a matter of using a digital asset management tool like Tweak, where you upload your documents, indicating which elements you wish the users to edit.
 Users can make changes and click a button to get ready to print flyer artwork.
 You can add picture libraries and automated personalization features.

 It is also possible to automate the flow of the customized templates by adding printers who will automatically receive notification of the new version and the order and delivery details.
 This removes another painstaking task of uploading files to printers, checking on their arrival and technical quality, and reducing print artwork costs even more.